Cray-HPE/docs-csm/operations/power_management/Liquid_Cooled_Node_Card_Power_Management.md

     ncn-m001# cray capmc get_power_cap create –-nids NID_LIST --format json
     ```
     Return the current power cap settings for a node and any accelerators that
     are installed.
-Valid settings are only returned if power capping is enabled
+Valid settings are only returned if power limiting is enabled
-    on the target nodes.
+    on the target nodes, those nodes are booted, and the nodes are in the Ready
+    state.
     ```
-    ncn-m001:~ # cray capmc get_power_cap create --nids 1160 --format json
+    ncn-m001# cray capmc get_power_cap create --nids 1160 --format json
     {
         "e": 0,
         "err_msg": "",